Launceston Rugby Club: Administration and decline

 During the summer of 2010 Launceston Rugby Football Club Ltd went into administration, with a new company, Launceston Rugby Club Ltd being formed in its place.
 As a punishment the RFU gave the club a 20-point deduction going into the new season.
 This gave the club too much to do, and despite a brave attempt they were relegated from National League 1 at the end of the 2010-11 season.
 The club would spend a number of seasons in National League 2 South until the 2015-16 season.
 Despite having a promising team that made up the bulk of the Cornwall side that won the 2015 Bill Beaumont Cup, the relegation of nearby Plymouth Albion from the RFU Championship the previous season, would lead to almost the entire Launceston first team leaving to join the Devon club, where incidentally, Graham Dawe (the Cornwall head coach), was director of rugby.
 This, coupled with Launceston being on their third head coach in a little over a year, contributed to the worst season in the club's league history as they were relegated without winning a game.
 Despite improved performances the following season in National League 3 South West (including a win against rivals, Camborne) the club suffered their second successive relegation, dropping to Tribute South West 1 West.

 New hope

-By the end of the 2018-19 season, Launceston had come on leaps and bounds, finishing runners up in the league behind local rivals, Okehampton, missing out on the title by just 3 points.
-Despite this defeat the club's league performances were good enough to book home advantage in the promotion play-off against South West 1 East runners up, Old Centralians.
+By the end of the 2018–19 season, Launceston had come on leaps and bounds, finishing runner-up in the league behind local rivals, Okehampton, missing out on the title by just 3 points.
+Despite this defeat the club's league performances were good enough to book home advantage in the promotion play-off against South West 1 East runner-up, Old Centralians.
 The play-off game was held on 27 April 2019 at Polson Bridge in front of the biggest crowd seen in a number of seasons, with 1,200 in attendance.
-It started badly for the home side as Old Cents dominated the first half, which ended 0-19 to the visitors.
-However, the second half turned to be the complete opposite, as the Cornish All Blacks rallied, scoring five unanswered tries to win the game 33-22 and clinch promotion back to tier 5.
+It started badly for the home side as Old Cents dominated the first half, which ended 0–19 to the visitors.
+However, the second half turned to be the complete opposite, as the Cornish All Blacks rallied, scoring five unanswered tries to win the game 33–22 and clinch promotion back to tier 5.